2 ways to assign Salesforce tasks from HubSpot

 That takes a bit of setup:

-- Confirm activity sync.
-In HubSpot, go to Settings → Connected Apps → Salesforce → Activities and check that task sync is turned on.
-Select which HubSpot activities should map over to Salesforce.
+1. Confirm activity sync.
+In HubSpot, go to Settings → Integrations → Connected Apps → Salesforce, click the activities tab, and ensure the “sync tasks to Salesforce” toggle is turned on.

-- Build your workflow.
-In the workflow tool, choose “Create task,” then assign it to the specific Salesforce user.
-Once live, tasks will sync into Salesforce with the correct owner automatically.
+1. Build your workflow.
+In the workflow tool, choose the “create salesforce task” action, then assign it to the specific salesforce user.

 Any drawbacks to watch out for?